Arslonbek25/board-destroyer/README.md

 1. Activate the virtual environment.
 2. Install the necessary dependencies by running `pip install -r requirements.txt`.
 3. Download and install the binary version of the Stockfish engine from the [official website](https://stockfishchess.org/download/).
-Ensure that it is added to your system's PATH so that it can be accessed by running 'stockfish' on the terminal.
+Make absolutely sure that it is added to your system's PATH so that it can be accessed by running 'stockfish' on the terminal.
+You should receive output when you run stockfish on terminal.
-4. Run `src/app.py`.
+5. Open your preferred chess website, such as Chess.com or Lichess.
+If using Chess.com, ensure the default green theme is selected and set piece animations to "None" in the Chess.com settings.
-5. Open your favorite chess website like Chess.com or Lichess.
+4. With venv activated, run `src/app.py`.
-6. Sit back and watch Board Destroyer dominate the board for you.
+6. Click the start button on the UI that pops up, sit back and watch Board Destroyer dominate the board for you.

 ## Troubleshooting

 If the software does not run for some reason, it is due to an installation or configuration issue.
-The software has been thoroughly tested and works as expected.
+The software has been thoroughly tested and works as expected on MacOS Sonoma.
 Make sure all steps are followed correctly.

 ## License